eosrio/hyperion-docs/docs/install.md

 ```

 !!!tip
-    If you have the EOSIO version higher or equal to 2.0.x, use wasm-runtime = eos-vm-jit to improve
+    On EOSIO version higher or equal to 2.0.x, use wasm-runtime = eos-vm-jit to improve
     performance.

 If everything runs smoothly, now it's time to install [hyperion](hyperion.md)!